hjohnson12/bookmarker/README.md

 # bookmarker
-Bookmark website as a final project for my CIS435 Web Tech course during the Fall 2021 semester (currently finishing)
+Bookmark website as a final project for my CIS435 Web Tech course during the Fall 2021 semester (currently finishing), and allows adding a bookmark with a name and URL.

 Utilizes HTMl, CSS, Javascript, PHP, and MySQL/MariaDB using phpMyAdmin with XAMPP